 My research focus on basic parasite biology is necessitated by the fact that parasitic plants are Federal Noxious Weeds and their importation and movement within the US is restricted by law.
 Important parasite genera Orobanche, Phelipanche and Striga devastate crops in many parts of the world, and present a constant threat to become established in the US.
 Orobanche and Phelipanche species infest fields from North Africa to Eastern Europe and the Middle East, reducing yields and forcing farmers to stop growing susceptible crops.
 Striga species are a major constraint to cereal production in Africa where they cause annual yield losses exceeding $10 billion.
 The USDA imposes tight restrictions on importation of these species, so my research is confined to the plant quarantine facility in my laboratory.
 My long-term strategy for translating my research findings into practical control systems is to collaborate with overseas colleagues who can provide a field research component to our work and a link to farmers affected by parasitic weeds.

 My interest in the host-parasite exchange of materials led me to also work on the parasitic plant genus, Cuscuta (dodders), which form exceptionally open haustorial connections with their hosts, resulting in the cross-species movement of macromolecules.
-My group was the first to report that messenger RNA (mRNA) from host plants can move into Cuscuta (Roney et al., 2007; Westwood et al, 2009) and we are in the process of expanding this characterization of mobile RNA.
+My group was the first to report that messenger RNA (mRNA) from host plants can move into Cuscuta and continues to be a leader in characterizing the exchange of RNAs between plants.

 Ph.D., Horticulture, Purdue University, 1994